 Avoid wearing loose baggy clothing as these will get heavy as you sweat and become restrictive.
 Wear something light and comfortable that allows you to move.
 We recommend tight running leggings/shorts and tank tops or sports bras for women (sweat-wicking materials are ideal).

-We have changing rooms, a toilet and showers and lockers so you can keep your valuables safe.
+We have changing rooms, toilets, showers and lockers, so you can keep your valuables safe.
 We politely ask that you don’t bring your phones into class.